Table of Contents

 Necks

 Now, the necks.
-The necks of classical guitars?
-They’re wider.
+The necks of classical guitars are wider.
 Sure, for those with petite hands, it could be a challenge.
-But on the upside?
-More room for your fingers to dance around.
+But on the upside, there is more room for your fingers to move around.
 Plus, they aren’t real thick.

 Acoustics, with their slimmer necks, provide an easier grip for some, making the playing experience quite different.
 But you will find they are a bit thicker than the classical necks, as their radius is much different.